Take the challenge to buy no new fashion this year.

 In response to the fashion industry's practices, one of many movements has gained momentum to combat the environmental toll.
 It is called #NoNewFashion.
 People are joining this grassroots effort because 1) they want to be part of the solution and, 2) they realize they can be stylish and fashion-forward without buying new clothes.

-As a believer and advocate of buying used fashion, I invite you to take the challenge of #NoNewFashion this year.
+As a wearer and advocate of secondhand fashion, I invite you to take the challenge of #NoNewFashion this year.
 At LaliSimone, we believe no new clothes is fundamentally "fearless style."
 After all, style is about creative self-expression.

 Here are some tips and ideas on making vintage or secondhand fashion modern and wildly stylish.

 - Start local.
 Support small - visit your neighborhood vintage, resale, or consignment boutique where the owner has expertly curated collections of vintage or secondhand fashions.
 Buying from these boutiques not only gives you a style edge, but you also support a micro business.
 That is great for the community and the local economy!
 At LaliSimone, we carry used clothing from all decades that range in size and price.

 - Online resellers - Choices for online resellers are abundant today.
 ThredUp, Poshmark, and Depop are top choices for popular brands with a growing collection of trendy and designer fashion.
 The RealReal is also a well-known reseller of luxury items.
 Ebay, Etsy, Grailed, Heroine, the list goes on and on!